 Injectable and rectal gel formulations of diazepam are the current standard of care for the emergency treatment of epileptic seizures.
-In 2017, these diazepam formulations generated total U.S. sales of approximately \$127 million, of which DiaStat Rectal Gel and its generic formulations comprised \$83 million.
-DiaStat requires a multi-step procedure which makes it more difficult to administer while a patient is experiencing seizures.
+In 2017, these diazepam formulations generated total U.S. sales of approximately \$127 million, of which Diastat Rectal Gel and its generic formulations comprised \$83 million.
+Diastat requires a multi-step procedure which makes it more difficult to administer while a patient is experiencing seizures.
 Additionally, the use of rectal gel in both middle school children and young adults with ARS is reduced because of social stigma.
 These characteristics are limitations that may diminish the specific demand for rectal diazepam products.
 Due to this limitation, we believe the market for diazepam in ARS is underpenetrated.
 We believe that a ready-to-use diazepam rescue pen would improve patient quality of life and drive adoption of diazepam to treat ARS.

 Our ready-to-use diazepam rescue pen has demonstrated rapid onset and high bioavailability in preclinical models.
 We received orphan drug designation for our product candidate from the FDA and were awarded grants totaling \$1.5 million from the Epilepsy Foundation and the NIH for this program.
-If approved, we believe that our ready-to-use diazepam rescue pen would become the standard of care for the treatment of ARS.
-We plan to conduct a Phase 1 clinical trial of our ready-to-use diazepam rescue pen in the second half of 2018.
-If results are positive, we plan to initiate a Phase 2 clinical trial in the first half of 2019.
+An IND application for our ready-to-use diazepam rescue pen for ARS went into effect on November 28, 2018.
+This IND authorized us to initiate a study evaluating the pharmacokinetics and pharmacodynamics of our ready-to-use, room-temperature stable liquid diazepam formulation in normal volunteers.
+We initiated this trial in December 2018 and expect top-line results in the first half of 2019.
+If results are positive, we plan to initiate a Phase 2 clinical trial in the second half of 2019.